Our sightseeing hours have changed. Check our opening times and upcoming closures.

 Talks subject to availability on the day.
 Ask at our Visitor Centre for times.

 *Included free with a valid Cathedral Admission Ticket, Cathedral Pass or Friends’ Card.
-Children aged 17 and under go free (T&Cs apply).
+Kids go FREE everyday!
+(T&Cs apply); does not apply to group bookings or school visits.

 MONTHLY